evanfloden/phylo-tutorial-nf/README.md

 # An Introductory Nextflow Tutorial

-This is the first in a series of videos where we will introduce the basics of the Nextflow platform and provide an example pipeline with which you can hopefully follow along.
-In our example we will create a pipeline for a basic phylogenetic analysis, however the concepts explored can be applied to any pipeline, be it RNA-Seq, genome annotation, variant calling or even applications outside of bioinformatics.
+This is a series of videos where we introduce the basics of the Nextflow platform and provide an example pipeline with which you can hopefully build along with us.
+In our example we will create a pipeline for a basic phylogenetic analysis, however the concepts explored can be applied equally to any pipeline, be it RNA-Seq, genome annotation, variant calling or even applications outside of bioinformatics.

 The tutorial has been split into the following lessons, each approximatly 4 min in duration.